 The benefits of plant protein:

 However, the point is that while any diet can make us look fit, the benefit of a plant-based diet is that beyond making us look fit, it can promote longevity and prevent long-term chronic disease.
-In fact, while animal protein may indeed contain a substantial amount of protein, it also contains a whole range of other things too, such as saturated fatcholesterol, and sodium which have been shown to increase one’s risk of developing cardiovascular disease.
-On the contrary, not only are plant proteins to supply us with adequate protein, their benefits extend far past their protein content: plant foods are generally packed with dietary fibrenon-heme iron and unsaturated fats making them an all-around healthier choice.
+In fact, while animal protein may indeed contain a substantial amount of protein, it also contains a whole range of other things too, such as saturated fat, cholesterol, and sodium may increase one’s risk of developing cardiovascular disease for those who are otherwise at risk.
+On the contrary, not only are plant proteins to supply us with adequate protein, their benefits extend far past their protein content: plant foods are generally packed with dietary fibre, non-heme iron and unsaturated fats making them an all-around healthier choice.
 I don’t know about you, but it seems like a no brainer to me!

 So, how much protein do we actually need for performance results and optimal health?